Article • 14 min read

 After crafting a call center script, assess its impact on customer satisfaction and your internal quality score.
 You can use a customer service scorecard to manually review calls where agents use call center scripts.
 As this is challenging at scale, many call centers use AI-powered quality assurance (QA) tools to ensure each script and interaction adheres to QA standards and best practices.

 For example, Zendesk QA can automatically evaluate 100 percent of your calls, providing insight into churn risk, customer sentiment, and compliance.
-This enables businesses to collect and access data about how agents utilize scripts to follow best practices and how scripts impact performance.
+This enables businesses to collect and assess data about how agents use scripts to follow best practices and how scripts impact performance.

 Frequently asked questions